Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 How to Sanitize

-Clean surface of any dirt or debris.
+Clean the surface of any dirt or debris.

-Sanitize surface with food-safe sanitizer.
+Sanitize the surface with a food-safe sanitizer.

-Allow surface to dry for 30 seconds.
+Allow the surface to dry for 30 seconds.

 Disinfecting

 While sanitizing is meant to kill the majority of germs, it cannot make antiviral claims.
 Disinfecting is more potent than sanitizing and can kill nearly 100% of bacteria, viruses, and fungi while targeting specific disease-carrying microorganisms like coronavirus.
+Disinfecting should be used in areas like bathrooms.
+Cleaning agents must kill 99.999% of infectious bacteria, viruses, and fungi within a 5-10 minute period, according to CDC guidelines.

 What to Disinfect